TelStar

 By executing these education and outreach strategies, we ensure that Telstar’s deployment is embraced by the public and that drivers know how to respond appropriately from day one.
 The combination of authoritative endorsements, integration into the fabric of driver messaging, and proactive public communication will turn Telstar from a new unknown gadget into a trusted, life-saving feature on our roads.

-Interpretation: The cost to implement Telstar across a city (even a few hundred intersections) is relatively small compared to the potential losses from just one severe emergency vehicle crash.
+The cost to implement Telstar across a city (even a few hundred intersections) is relatively small compared to the potential losses from just one severe emergency vehicle crash.
 For a fraction of the price of a single fire truck, a city can outfit many intersections with beacons.
 The return on investment is high, given a single avoided fatal incident or major lawsuit can save several million dollars.
 Moreover, beyond quantifiable dollars, the value of lives saved and injuries prevented makes a strong ethical and political case for the system.

 Conclusion